 - The live version lacks the required steps necessary for setting up LVM and encryption.
 At the moment of writing, the latest version is

-18.04.1and can be downloaded from This Link.
-You’d probably want the file named
+18.04.2and can be downloaded from This Link.
+You’d probably want to download the

 - While GRUB2 now supports unlocking an encrypted boot partition, I do not believe that it could be setup to do so remotely. ^